Gravitational lensing for interstellar power transmission: Alternative derivation for a two-lens transmission

 Similarly to (\ref{eq:S_z*6z-mu2}), we use solution (\ref{eq:amp-A2*3}), to determine the PSF of the two-thin-lens system {}

 Considering the mixed term in (\ref{eq:amp-psf2}), that contains $\sin[\delta\varphi_\pm]$ with $\delta\varphi_\pm$ is given by {}

-we note that at optical wavelengths, this term is a rapidly oscillating function of $\tilde z_{2}$ that averages to 0.
+we note that the phase difference (\ref{eq:amp-A2*d4}) is, at optical wavelengths, a rapidly oscillating function of $\tilde z_{2}$ that averages to 0.
 Therefore, the last term in (\ref{eq:amp-psf2}) may be neglected, allowing us to present the averaged PSF as below: {}

 This result yields the maximum amplification factor for the two-lens system which is obtained by setting $\rho=0$: {}